ctkelley/MPResults/README.md

           3. Get out of pkg by typing a backspace.

           Julia prints out the story of package installation.
 The instantiate command should install your missing packages automatically.
 The update part is to make sure that you're using the latest stuff.
-I will try to keep this updated, but could be dead when you read this.
+I will try to keep this updated, but I could be dead when you read this.